Slowsby/GAPE_Downloader/README.md

 ```

 ## Usage
-To download imagery for a specific expedition, run the script with the desired Expedition.
+To download imagery for a specific expedition, run the script with the desired expedition.
 The `EXPEDITION_NUMBER` should align with GAPE's [Database Mission ID.](https://eol.jsc.nasa.gov/FAQ/default.htm#cameraMetadata_Mission)
 ```bash
 npm run start -- EXPEDITION_NUMBER
 ```